Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

     alpha=0.6,
 )

-# Set axis off (remove the frame and labels from x and y axis)
+# Set the x and y axis off and adjust padding around the subplot
 plt.axis("off")

-# Remove the empty white-space around the axes
 plt.tight_layout()

 # Add basemap and set crs
 ctx.add_basemap(ax, crs=grid.crs)
 ```

+_**Figure 8.11**.
+Static map of travel times visualized on top of a basemap.
+Data source: Tenkanen & Toivonen 2020; OpenStreetMap contributors 2025._

 We can change the background map easily using the `source` -parameter when adding the basemap: